 \textbf{Cycle number.} We conservatively suppose the precision of digital-analog converters is 1-bit as that in \cite{feinberg2018enabling,shafiee2016isaac}.
 The number of value states in a vector segment is $(2^{e_v}+f_v+1)$.
 For each input state, we need $(2^{e_M}+f_M+1)$ to perform shift-and-add to reduce the partial results from the ReRAM crossbars.
 To achieve higher computation efficiency, a pipelined input and reduce scheme \cite{shafiee2016isaac} can be used.
 Thus, $T$ is calculated as

-\textbf{High hardware cost and low performance in default double precision.} In the default double-precision floating-point (FP64), 8404 crossbars and 4201 cycles are consumed for one MVM in ReRAM.
-To understand how bit number affects the hardware cost and performance, we explore the effect of exponent and fraction bit number of matrix and vector on the cycle number an the effect of exponent and fraction bit number of matrix on the crossbar number, illustrated in Figure \ref{figure:cost_bit_locality}.
+\textbf{High hardware cost and low performance in default double precision.} In double-precision floating-point (FP64), one MVM in ReRAM consumes 8404 crossbars and 4201 cycles.
+To understand how bit number affects the hardware cost and performance, we explore the effect of exponent and fraction bit number of matrix and vector on the cycle number and the effect of exponent and fraction bit number of matrix on the crossbar number, illustrated in Figure~\ref{figure:cost_bit_locality}.
 The crossbar number increases {\em exponentially} with $e_M$ while linearly with $f_M$.
-The cycle number increases {\em exponentially} with both $e_v$ and $e_M$, while the latency increases linearly with $f_v$ and $f_M$.
+Furthermore, the cycle number increases {\em exponentially} with both $e_v$ and $e_M$, while the latency increases linearly with $f_v$ and $f_M$.